Skinner's Box and Video Games: How to Create Addictive Games

 Some time ago, a psychologist that went by the name of Burrhus Frederic Skinner decided to put a mouse inside of a box.
 This box contained a lever which the mouse could press to open a closed compartment, revealing food.
 The mouse would then be conditioned to expect food after pressing the lever.
 This is known in Skinnerian psychology as continuous reinforcement.

-Skinner, a devious psychologist as he was, decided to start rewarding the mouse's efforts only part of the time (this is known as interval reinforcement).
+Skinner, a devious psychologist, decided to start rewarding the mouse's efforts only part of the time (this is known as interval reinforcement).
 He found that the mouse would keep pressing the lever until it got food, no matter how long it took.
 Skinner staggered the interval distances more and more, but the mouse pressed on.

 The Birth of Addictive Video Games

-As you read the summary, you probably started to draw parallels between some of your video game experiences and the situation the mouse went through inside of Skinner's Box.
+You've probably started to draw parallels between some of your video game experiences and the situation the mouse went through inside of Skinner's Box.
 The mouse was conditioned to expect food as a reward for pressing the lever.
 In addictive video games, you are conditioned to expect a reward for "pressing a lever" as well.
 In this case, the lever is your mouse, keyboard or gamepad, depending on the video game genre and the game console in question.
-The reward can be anything from points, to virtual money, to real money, to anything and everything in between—and you'll keep clicking until you get it.
+The reward can be anything, such as points, virtual money, real money, or anything and everything in between—and you'll keep clicking until you get it.

 Unfortunately, online games started becoming more popular.
-While some online games are little more than clones of established classics such as Tetris and Space Invaders, there are some others that exist in a persistent virtual world.
-Some of these are known as Massively Multiplayer Online Games (more commonly known as MMO Games), where huge amounts of video gamers can get together and accomplish goals together.
+While some online games are basically clones of established classics such as Tetris and Space Invaders, there are others that exist in a persistent virtual world.
+Some of these are known as Massively Multiplayer Online Games (more commonly known as MMO Games), where a large number of gamers can get together and accomplish goals together.
 Others are just casual online games, such as Farmville (a game created by Zynga).

 Monetization Schemes in Online Games